 There are contrasting opinions about the consumption of corn.
 Enthusiasts argue that it offers numerous health benefits, while critics contend that it may not be as healthy as commonly believed.
-According to the latter perspective, consuming corn daily could potentially lead to certain side effects.
+According to the latter perspective, consuming it daily could potentially lead to certain side effects.

 But the question is, what point of view is correct?
 Is corn healthy or not?
-Should you eat corn or not?
+Should you eat it or not?
 As you know, we can’t rely on the information of ordinary people because people believe myths that aren’t good.
 So what should common people do?
 Looking for an answer?
 If yes, keep reading.

 Today in this article, we will tell you whether you should eat corn or not in light of scientific studies in 2023.